ratacat/slurp-ai/README.md

 ## MCP Server Integration

-SlurpAI MCP integration is coming.
+SlurpAI MCP is in testing, it's included in this release.

 ## Contributing